wilkinsonlab/odrl-cce-models/models.md

 # Publication

 The assigner makes an offer to use the target asset.
 The assignee who wants to use them has a duty and involves a requirement on the recipient (assignee) to publish the results.
-The duty also has a constraint of `event` is greater than `policyUsage`, meaning the duty rule must be exercised (ie the publication of results) after the permission rule has been exercised.
+The duty also has a constraint of `event` is greater (because the publications comes after obtaining results, meaning after work is completed) than `policyUsage`, meaning the duty rule must be exercised (ie the publication of results) after the permission rule has been exercised.

 ```json
 {